xma711/notebook/linux/syslog/README.md

-using shell
+Using shell
 ------------------
-simply use the "logger" command:
+Simply use the "logger" command:
 	logger "message"

 in /var/log/syslog, i can see the message. e.g.